TwentyFour Income Fund - Director Dealing

 |GBP - British Pound

-Following these acquisitions, Mr Burwood's total holding will be 66,124 shares in the Company.
+Following this acquisition, Mr de Garis' total holding will be 18,691 shares in the Company.

 Enquiries